auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-This idealized model is agnostic to how salt is interleaved: every distinct interleaving will result in a distinct random oracle, but this naive model offers no practical difference to how the salt is interleaved with the input.
+This idealized model is agnostic to how salt is interleaved: every distinct interleaving will result in a distinct random oracle, but this naive model offers no practical way to distinguish how the salt is interleaved with the input.

-However this naive view is misleading: practical hash functions usually support streaming inputs.
+However this naive view is misleading: practical hash functions usually support streaming input.
 For example, SHA256 uses a compression function that applies an input block of 64 bytes to a state of 32 bytes, resulting in a new state.
 This allows arbitrarily long inputs to be processed one block at a time, and is more or less how most cryptographic hash functions are structured.[^not-blake3]

-Even if we assume the compression function is an idealized random oracle, this structure reveals differences between salt that is prefixed before passwords, versus salt that is suffixed after.
-In the case of prefixed salts, finding a single collision on the compression function can be enough to produce an infinite family of collisions, something that does not happen with suffixed salts.
+Even if we assume the compression function is an idealized random oracle, this structure reveals that with prefixed salts, finding a single collision on the compression function can be enough to produce an infinite family of collisions, as a single collision can propagate throughout the rest of the computation.
+This is something that does not happen with suffixed salts.
 This is inherent to any streaming implementation.

 In the context of SHA256, any prefixed salt can be removed 64 bytes at a time, replaced by modifications to the 256-bit state.
 This is an example of _partial